Digital Asset Investment Consultancy

-David Leibowitz, father of LLG Co-Founder and CEO, Jason, has a 39 year career on Wall Street.
+David Leibowitz, father of LLG Co-Founder and CEO, Jason, has a 40 year career on Wall Street.
 David started trading US Treasuries and Mortgage Backed Securities in 1981 at Merrill Lynch.
 Transitioning to Global Macro (a focus on global interest rates, foreign exchange, commodities, and equity indices) in 1991, David ran proprietary trading for two Canadian banks before heading to the buy-side at the turn of the century, as a founding partner at Balyasny Asset Management and later as a partner at Prologue Capital.

 The transition: in 2013, David’s interest and focus as a Macro trader turned to digital assets, specifically Bitcoin.
 Having traded through the 2008-2009 ‘Great Recession’, saddened and a bit angry with the "too big to fail" concept still present today, and the anathema of negative interest rates (part of Modern Monetary Theory, monetary policy today), the libertarian thoughts imbued in Bitcoin were a siren call.
 As a student of markets, Bitcoin (as an investment, not a trade) offered three distinct positives:

-1. It was the essence of liquid scarcity value in an investment world where that place was occupied by gold, a non spendable, non transportable store of historical secure value.
+1. It was the essence of liquid scarcity value in an investment world where that place was occupied by gold: a non-spendable, non-transportable store of historical secure value.
 Although it wasn’t until perhaps 2017 that the phrase Gold 2.0 became used in the Bitcoin community, that was the vision.

-2. It offered the unbanked (some 2+ billion people on our planet) the ability to have their money on the Internet via their mobile devices (there are more mobile phones than people in this world), securely, and separate to the fiat currency of their nations, which in emerging market and developing world economies is either a positive or a big positive.
+2. It offered the unbanked (some 2+ billion people on our planet) the ability to have their money on the Internet via their mobile devices (there are more mobile phones than people in this world), securely, and separate from the fiat currency of their nations, which in emerging market and developing world economies is either a positive or a big positive.

 3. In 2013, Bitcoin had yet to be introduced to the institutional investment communities of the world (the banking system), and although it was already understood that regulatory hurdles lay ahead, David felt that what seduced him about this unique investment would soon compel other like-minded, sophisticated investors.